kandarpa02/NeuraLite/README.md

-# First commit will change this later
+# First commit will change this later.